-Below, we examine some of the architecture trends that are most likely to gain traction in 2021 as we recover from this year’s fallout.
+Below, we examine some of the architectural design trends that are most likely to gain traction in 2021 as we recover from this year’s fallout.

 Meeting the growing demand for affordable housing will require architects to look for opportunities in the most surprising places.
-Thanks to recent economic shifts, there are going to be plentiful options for development among commercial properties.
+Due to the economic impact of coronavirus, there are going to be plentiful options for development among commercial properties.

-Certain commercial spaces, like malls, were already in a steady state of decline.
-But the pandemic has led to a spike in business closures throughout the United States.
-Over 170 million square feet of office space alone is expected to be freed up this year, and over 7,000 retail locations as well.
-With the pressure of both the virus and growing e-commerce, far fewer commercial entities are looking to take on new leases.
+Certain commercial spaces, like malls, were already in a steady state of economic decline.
+But the pandemic has accelerated this process, leading to a spike in business closures throughout the United States.
+Over 170 million square feet of office space alone is expected to be freed up this year, and over 7,000 retail stores as well.
+With the pressure of both the coronavirus and growing e-commerce, far fewer commercial entities will be looking to take on new leases.

-In his book “The New Urban Crisis”, Florida explores the idea that creative, mixed-use projects like mall redevelopments can introduce more opportunities within sprawling suburbs and alleviate mounting suburban poverty - all the more relevant in the wake of the pandemic-caused recession and therefore a likely architecture trend for 2021.
+In his book “The New Urban Crisis”, Florida explores the idea that creative, mixed-use design projects like mall redevelopments can introduce more opportunities within sprawling suburbs and alleviate mounting suburban poverty - all the more relevant in the wake of the current economic recession - and therefore a likely architecture trend for 2021.

 Prioritizing health via design

-Moving onto our next architectural trend prediction, this one will probably not surprise you.
-The pandemic has made people far more conscious of how their environment could present health risks.
-Adaptations had to be made quickly to provide sanitary conditions in a variety of settings, from offices to grocery stores, and even airplanes.
-But a lot of these measures were temporary band-aids.
+Moving onto our next prediction, this architectural design trend will probably not surprise you.
+The coronavirus pandemic has made people far more conscious of how their environment could present health risks.
+Adaptations had to be made quickly to provide COVID secure conditions in a variety of settings, from offices to grocery stores, and even airplanes.
+But a lot of these safety measures were temporary band-aids.
 There is now demand for long-term solutions built right into the design of the structures and spaces we use.

-Architects will meet this need by incorporating more mitigation features, like sanitation checkpoints, natural ventilation, anti-microbial materials, transparent separation panels, and social-distance-incentivizing layouts.
-As Firmwide Healthcare Interiors Design Director Carolyn BaRoss predicted in a recent interview with Work Design Magazine, the very makeup of design teams is also likely to change to bring on a more health-informed approach:
+Architects will meet this need by incorporating more mitigation features, like sanitation checkpoints, natural ventilation, anti-microbial materials, perspex screens, and layouts that incentive social-distancing.
+As Firmwide Healthcare Interiors Design Director Carolyn BaRoss predicted in a recent interview with Work Design Magazine, the very makeup of architectural design teams is also likely to change to bring on a more health-informed approach:

 “Just as other types of crisis have driven operational, architectural change, this one will force us all to evaluate everything we do, how we design and build, and reimagine these places for solutions that restore our health and sense of safety and actual safety.
 They are complex problems, and I can see the design teams of the future including scientists, infection control experts, and much more integration with engineers to inform spatial configuration and how engineering systems integrate with our projects to ensure occupant safety.”